delphictruth/whenedenwaslost-01/src/site/notes/Force Abilities & Phenomena/Force Blast.md

 This power is one that requires significant training to perfect; virtually no practitioners demonstrate any "natural" talent with the ability.
 This may be due to its roots in [[Force Abilities & Phenomena/Sith magic\|Sith magic]].
 Sometimes users suffer burns on their flesh, especially on their "casting" hand, but feel no pain.

-A universal version of this ability merely compresses the air to blast at enemies, as opposed to dark side energy, but this version is essentially identical to the [[Force Abilities & Phenomena/Telekinesis#Force Push\|Force Push]].
+A universal version of this ability merely compresses the air to blast at enemies, as opposed to dark side energy, but this version is essentially identical to the [[Force Abilities & Phenomena/Telekinesis#Force Push (Force Shove)\|Force Push]].